Training the future stars of stage and screen

 Lee Van Geleen

-Lee is a former Performing Arts student who recently starred as Trigger in the popular West End musical Only Fools and Horses at the Theatre Royal.
+Lee is a former Performing Arts student who starred as Trigger in the popular West End musical Only Fools and Horses at the Theatre Royal.
 Lee often returns to college to tell current students his inspiring story.

 Kian Crowley and Naomi Sonoiki